openfaas/docs/docs/openfaas-pro/jetstream.md

-# JetStream for OpenFaaS

-The OpenFaaS async system used to be powered by NATS Streaming.
-The new generation of the [OpenFaaS async system](/reference/async) is backed by NATS JetStream.
+# Queue Worker

+The Queue Worker is a batteries-included, scale-out queue for invoking functions asynchronously.

+This page is primarily concerned with how to configure the Queue Worker, you can learn about [asynchronous invocations here](/reference/async).

 > Note: This feature is included for [OpenFaaS Standard & For Enterprises](https://openfaas.com/pricing/) customers.

 ## Async use cases

-Async can be used for any OpenFaaS function invocation, where the response is not required immediately, but is either discarded or made available at a later time.
-Some use-cases include:
+Every function in OpenFaaS can be invoked either synchronously or asynchronously.
+Asynchronous invocations are retried automatically, and can return their response to a given endpoint via a webhook.

+Popular use-cases include:

 - Batch processing and machine learning
 - Resilient data pipelines
 - Receiving webhooks
 - Long running jobs

-On our blog we demo and explore some architectural patterns for these uses cases:
+On the blog we show reference examples built upon these architectural patterns:

 - [Exploring the Fan out and Fan in pattern with OpenFaaS](https://www.openfaas.com/blog/fan-out-and-back-in-using-functions/)
 - [Generate PDFs at scale on Kubernetes using OpenFaaS and Puppeteer](https://www.openfaas.com/blog/pdf-generation-at-scale-on-kubernetes/)